cameronhill1/skillofads1/index.md

 - **"T-stacked" abilities** - Before founding, CH, our principal, worked in all domains of the customer experience - from grassroots events and awareness-based promotions for major brands like Škoda and VW, to cutting his teeth in cold-calling and door-to-door sales (business and consumer), and even developing high-end websites and marketing funnels (from high-level strategy down to button-clicking and coding), before really focusing in on digital advertising, and cultivating the "skill" of ads.

-- **Fundamentals over flash** - Technology trends, marketing tactics, and even entire advertising platforms come and go...
+- **Fundamentals over fads** - Technology trends, marketing tactics, and even entire advertising platforms come and go...
 But the fundamentals of business, sales, and human nature - such as experimentation, creativity, and empathy - these stay largely the same.
 This is where the true "skill" in advertising is.
-If you have a firm grasp of the fundamental principles, you can invent your own tactics.
-And if you don't - no chatbot or clever technical trick could possibly save you anyway.
+If you have a firm grasp of the fundamental principles, you can invent your own tactics, and ride the trend "waves" as they come and go.
+But if you don't - no clever "trick" or ad acrobatics could possibly save you anyway.

 ## The typical process